Quality of Earnings Report

-XYZ’s letter of intent includes an acquisition of all the assets of ABC’s and some other operating assets by DEF for the sum of $6 million.
-The $6 million represents a 4.23x multiple on EBITDA before adjustments for Amazon-related revenue (a large non-recurring revenue source that appeared when they moved to their Buffalo, NY office that occurred over 3 years), the multiple is 4.39x adjusted EBITDA.
+XYZ’s letter of intent includes an acquisition of all the assets of ABC and some other operating assets by DEF for the sum of $6 million.
+The $6 million represents a 4.23x multiple on EBITDA before adjustments for Amazon-related revenue (a large non-recurring revenue source that appeared when they moved to their Buffalo, NY office over a three-year period), the multiple is 4.39x adjusted EBITDA.

 |Revenue and Amazon||ABC normally has a few larger projects that occur each year.
 However , in in 2017 , ABC was awarded a contract by Amazon that was much larger than normal.||Although the Amazon project was unusual due to its size, ABC may be able to take advantage of future one-time large orders as they are now on the supplier list for Amazon.
 XYZ Capital Partners should follow s Amazon’s Vancouver development closely as it may be able to pick up additional large orders.|

 |QRS reviewed revenues for 2017 to determine if any large one-time revenues were incurred similar to Amazon.
 QRS noted that there were no large revenue increases and all customers in the top 10 reported revenues for at least two 2 consecutive years.|